pradyotprksh/pradyotprksh/README.md

 A common developer in this emerging tech world.
 Likes learning new technology.

 - 🇮🇳
-- Currently working on Jetpack Compose
+- Currently working on Flutter
-- Have experience in Flutter, Dart and Android
+- Have experience in Flutter, Dart, Android and Kotlin
-- Can work on iOS, Android (XML and Jetpack Compose) and Flutter
+- Can work on Flutter, Android (XML and Jetpack Compose), iOS and Python
-- Want to learn Python

 ## 🌐 Socials